Freetz/freetz/make/README.md

      - [Verweise](../docs/make/avm-firewall.md#verweise)

   * **<u>AVM-forwarding</u><a id='avm-forwarding'></a>**<br>
     Configuration of forwardings to FB itself (open ports).
-Requires an existing forwarding in the configuration,
+Requires an existing forwarding in the configuration, e.g. HTTPS to box is allowed in the regular AVM GUI.

   * **[AVM-portfw](../docs/make/avm-portfw.md)<a id='avm-portfw'></a>**<br>
     Configuration of port forwardings to the FritzBox itself by using internet_forwardrules.
 Warning: This package changes the ar7.cfg.
-On syntax errors AVM will reset the whole file to default, including default
+On syntax errors AVM will reset the whole file to default, including default password and default ip.
+Backup you config before!

   * **[AVM-rules (deprecated)](../docs/make/avm-rules.md)<a id='avm-rules'></a>**<br>
     Configuration of port forwardings to the FritzBox itself by using voip_forwardrules.
 Please don't use this package, but AVM-portfw!
 Warning: This package changes the ar7.cfg.
-On syntax errors AVM will reset the whole file to default, including default
+On syntax errors AVM will reset the whole file to default, including default password and default ip.
+Backup you config before!
      - [Deprecated?](../docs/make/avm-rules.md#deprecated)

   * **<u>Cpmaccfg CGI 1.0</u><a id='cpmaccfg'></a>**<br>
     Configuration front-end to cpmaccfg This frontend shows the current settings of the LAN ports and gives a very simple way to set VLAN, portmode and WLAN assigment.
 Additional to this, you can set IP addresses for the VLAN

   * **[dnsd-cgi](../docs/make/dnsd-cgi.md)<a id='dnsd'></a>**<br>
+    WebIF for dnsd (busybox applet)
      - [Beispielkonfiguration](../docs/make/dnsd-cgi.md#beispielkonfiguration)

   * **[Downloader CGI](../docs/make/downloader.md)<a id='downloader'></a>**<br>
     Download files from HTTP or FTP server during the boot process.
 This is particularly useful for binary packages which do not fit into the firmware image, but should be used on the box anyway.
-As long as they fit into the RAM disk this solution helps to automate the downloads and keeps them out of debug.cfg. by hermann72pb (ip-phone-forum.de)
+As long as they fit into the RAM disk this solution helps to automate the downloads and keeps them out of debug.cfg. by hermann72pb (ip-phone-forum.de) Support thread: http://www.ip-phone-forum.de/showthread.php?t=134934

   * **[NFSD CGI 0.1](../docs/make/nfsd-cgi.md)<a id='nfsd'></a>**<br>
+    Configuration frontend to NFS-server
      - [/etc/exports (exports in GUI)](../docs/make/nfsd-cgi.md#etcexports-exports-in-gui)
      - [/etc/hosts.allow](../docs/make/nfsd-cgi.md#etchostsallow)
      - [/etc/hosts.deny](../docs/make/nfsd-cgi.md#etchostsdeny)